gelguy/Cmd2.vim/README.md

   A string or a Funcref.
 If a string, needs to be the name of a function.
 The function is called to generate the string to match from the cmdline.
 It is passed no arguments.
 It has access to s:old_cmd, which is a copy of the g:Cmd2_pending_cmd when Cmd2Complete is started.
 This needs to be a copy as g:Cmd2_pending_cmd will be changed.
 This should be used to create match strings such as those which include substrings behind the current cursor position.
 See Customising Fuzzy Search.

+* `_complete_conceal_patterns`: `{}`

+  A dictionary with regexes as keys.
+Conceals the regexes matched with the replacement when shown in the menu.
+Although it looks different in the menu, the text entered will still be the unconcealed text.
+For example, `{'function': 'f'}` will conceal `'function'` with `'f'`.

+* `_complete_conceal_func`: `'Cmd2#ext#complete#Conceal'`

+  A string or a Funcref.
+If a string, needs to be the name of a function.
+The function to be called to create the concealed text of the candidates.
+It is passed the list of strings which are the candidates.
+The function is expected to return a list of dictionaries in the form `{'text': ..., 'value:' ...}` where text is the concealed text to show and value is the true value to insert.

 ## Customising fuzzy search

 To customise the fuzzy search, `_complete_start_pattern`, `_complete_middle_pattern` and `_complete_end_pattern` have to be set accordingly.